 Review and Approval of LEA Plans.
 Describe the SEA’s process for supporting the development, review, and approval of LEA plans in accordance with statutory and regulatory requirements.
 The description should include a discussion of how the SEA will determine if LEA activities align with: 1) the specific needs of the LEA, and 2) the SEA’s consolidated State plan.
 The Department employs a team of skilled program specialists who have deep knowledge of federal programs.
 In recent years review and approval of LEA plans for Title I, Title IIA, and Title III has been conducted by Department staff working in individual program units (Title I, Title II, Title III).
-Beginning with review of SY17-18 LEA plans, the Department will establish cross-unit teams of staff responsible for conducting more cohesive reviews of LEA plans.
-Details regarding the modified review process will be finalized in spring 2017.
+Beginning with review of SY17-18 LEA plans, the Department established a cross-unit team of staff responsible for conducting more cohesive reviews of LEA plans.
+Currently, the team serves as liaisons for all districts’ consolidated ESSA applications, as well as their IDEA, Perkins, and ESSER applications.

 Monitoring.
 Describe the SEA’s plan to monitor SEA and LEA implementation of the included programs to ensure compliance with statutory and regulatory requirements.
 This description must include how the SEA will collect and use data and information which may include input from stakeholders and data collected and reported on State and LEA report cards (under section 1111(h) of the ESEA and applicable regulations), to assess the quality of SEA and LEA implementation of strategies and progress toward meeting the desired program outcomes.

 The Department has robust monitoring procedures in place for federal programs.
-See and here for documentation.
+See here and here for documentation.
 Monitoring of Title III, Part A programs is further described in Section 6.2 of this plan.
 Massachusetts’ monitoring procedures include reviews of LEA compliance with sections 1117 and 8501 of the ESEA regarding the equitable participation of private school children and teachers.